Agile pricing explained

 First, a little background.

 We launched Agile Octopus to encourage households to shift their consumption from the daily peak energy demand period of 4.00pm to 7.00pm when we’re paying very high wholesale prices.
-Customers avoiding this peak means we’re able to pass on significant savings when our wholesale costs are low and even pass on negative costs (i.e. we pay you to use energy) as happened on the 8th December 2018 when wind generation was very high.
+Customers avoiding this peak means we’re able to pass on significant savings when our wholesale costs are low and even pass on negative costs (i.e. we pay you to use energy).

 But Agile has never never been done before, and that’s because of the complexities involved in energy pricing.
 We’ve broken down the pricing model below.